Gorf: Development

-Background & Pre-production
+Background and pre-production

 Gorf was developed by Jamie Fenton of Dave Nutting Associates (DNA).
 DNA had become Research and development consultants for Midway Manufacturing at the beginning of the 1970s, and they had developed several arcade games such as Gun Fight (1975), a reworking of Taito's game Western Gun.
 Around this period, Nutting was working on a light gun-based game where the player would attempt to shoot a character he initially christened "Gorf".
 The game eventually developed into Desert Gun (1977).

 Fenton had worked with DNA initially to work on pinball machines.
 She was a co-creator on some early arcade games such as The Amazing Maze Game (1976) and 280 ZZZAP (1977) and led the team who created an early video game console, the Bally Astrocade.
 Some of the custom integrated circuits for the system were manipulated and later re-used in Gorf.
 This included customized LSI Framebuffer chip sets.
 These chips allowed for Exclusive or writing of images which allowed objects on the screen to pass in front of or behind other objects and backgrounds.

 Some chips allowed for digitized speech that taunted the player with phrases like "Long live Gorf!" and "Prepare for annihilation, Space Cadet!"
 The speech originated in chips designed for the Bally console.
 Fenton recalled that "Quite a few were on the blue end of the spectrum but they still had obscenity laws back then!
 They had to be clean but still annoying enough to serve their purpose.
 My favourite?
 "Your end is near".
 That gets a lot of double entendres."

 Gorf began as a video game adaptation of the film Star Trek: The Motion Picture (1979).
 Fenton was initially excited on the idea of an adaptation, but abandoned the idea after reading the script for the film, and deciding that they could not draw a great idea for a video game from the script.
 She only used some leftover elements such as the boss flagship in Gorf resembling the USS Enterprise.